Crispy-Topped Sourdough Stuffing with Sausage & Mushrooms

 Homemade herbed sourdough bread cubes on a large baking sheet.

-Store-bought bread cubes are a great option (that’s exactly how Aunt Kari does it), but I think there’s a major payoff in making your own bread cubes for stuffing.
-It’s simple to do & it gives you full control over the flavors & textures of your Thanksgiving stuffing.
+Store-bought bread cubes are convenient, but there’s major payoff in prepping homemade bread cubes for stuffing.
+It’s easy and gives you full control over the flavors and textures.

-• Make them ahead of time.
-When it comes to homemade stuffing, the drier the bread, the better!
-If you have time, prep the bread cubes a few days in advance, giving the bread more time to dry out.
-Check out the Recipe Notes, below, for more guidance!
+Prep Tip! ⇢ Dry bread is key for homemade stuffing.
+If you can, prep the bread cubes a few days in advance to give them plenty of time to dry out.
+Check the Recipe Notes, below, for more guidance!

-• Cook the aromatics & brown the sausage: Cook the onions, celery, & garlic with a little butter in a pan on the stovetop.
-Add the sage pork sausage & cook, crumbling the sausage into fine pieces as it browns.
+Cook the onions, celery, and garlic in a bit of butter on the stovetop, then add the sage pork sausage, crumbling it as it browns.
 Your kitchen will smell absolutely heavenly!

 A side angle shot of baked sourdough stuffing with sausage and mushrooms in a white baking dish rests atop a light textured surface surrounded by a gray and white striped linen napkin and fresh herbs

 If you do give it a try, be sure to let me know!
 Leave a comment with a star rating below.
-You can also snap a photo & tag @playswellwithbutter on Instagram.
-I LOVE hearing about & seeing your PWWB creations!
+You can also snap a photo and tag @playswellwithbutter on Instagram.
+I LOVE hearing about and seeing your PWWB creations!
+Happy cooking! ♡

 Print